Arch bridge: Corbel arch bridge

 The corbel arch bridge is a masonry, or stone, bridge where each successively higher course (layer) cantilevers slightly more than the previous course.
 The steps of the masonry may be trimmed to make the arch have a rounded shape.
 The corbel arch does not produce thrust, or outward pressure at the bottom of the arch, and is not considered a true arch.
 It is more stable than a true arch because it does not have this thrust.
 The disadvantage is that this type of arch is not suitable for large spans.

-Aqueducts and canal viaducts
+Aqueducts

 In some locations it is necessary to span a wide gap at a relatively high elevation, such as when a canal or water supply must span a valley.
 Rather than building extremely large arches, or very tall supporting columns (difficult using stone), a series of arched structures are built one atop another, with wider structures at the base.
 Roman civil engineers developed the design and constructed highly refined structures using only simple materials, equipment, and mathematics.
 This type is still used in canal viaducts and roadways as it has a pleasing shape, particularly when spanning water, as the reflections of the arches form a visual impression of circles or ellipses.